You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 a plate of cooked and uncooked whole wheat pasta, showing a healthy Carbohydrates for tradies

 There is no reason to avoid carbs, especially as you burn so many while working.
-They make a great food option for energy on site.
+They make a great food option for energy on-site, as long as you choose the right one.

 There are two main types of carbs: simple and complex carbs.